-- 281. As a direct and proximate result of Defendants' conduct, Plaintiffs and the members of the Classes suffered actual damages in that they purchased the Alleged Premium Dog Food that was worth less than the price they paid. - 282.
-Plaintiffs and the Classes would not have purchased the Alleged Premium Dog Food at all had they known of the presence of non-conforming contaminants and ingredients. - 283.
-Plaintiffs and the Classes seek actual damages, injunctive and declaratory relief, attorneys' fees, costs, and any other just and proper relief available under the laws.
+- 280. Defendants' unlawful conduct is continuing, with no indication that Defendants intend to cease this fraudulent course of conduct. - 281.
+As a direct and proximate result of Defendants' conduct, Plaintiffs and the Classes have suffered actual damages in that they purchased the Alleged Premium Dog Food that was worth less than the price they paid. - 282.
+Plaintiffs and the members of the Classes would not have purchased the Alleged Premium Dog Food at all had they known of the presence of these non-conforming ingredients, contaminants, and/or unnatural or other ingredients. - 283.
+Pursuant to Minn.
+Stat. § 8.31, subd.
+3a, and § 325D.45, Plaintiffs and the Classes seek actual damages, injunctive and declaratory relief, attorneys' fees, costs, and any other just and proper relief available thereunder for Defendants' violations of the MUDTPA.